All Episodes

 And it's like until you get your, it's basically like this, until you get your mind right with God, you're not going to understand the stuff.

-I mean, and then another thing too is, y'all mentioned that could it be from, you know, the bad side of the coin.
+I mean, and then another thing too is, y'all mentioned that could it be from, you know, the bad side of the coin?

-Until the very end, there's an ongoing battle between good and evil.
+And until the very end, there's an ongoing battle between good and evil.

 And like in any battle, evil's always going to camouflage itself to make itself look good so that it can influence the other side.

-It's absolutely something you've got to consider.
+It's absolutely something we've got to consider.

 Yeah, I think so.

-You know, and then tells you all kinds of stuff.
+If a ghost comes to you as a passed-on relative, you know, and then tells you all kinds of stuff.

-It means that the associations we make.
+These are the associations we make.

 Exactly.